bilalcaliskan/kube-pod-terminator/README.md

 ```
 --inCluster                 bool        Specify if kube-pod-terminator is running in cluster.
 Defaults to true
 --kubeConfigPaths           string      Comma seperated list of kubeconfig files path to access clusters.
 Required while running out of Kubernetes cluster.
 --namespace                 string      Namespace to run on.
-Defaults to "default" namespace.
-Supports "all" option for all namespaces.
+Defaults to all namespaces.
+Can be given a specific namespace only.
+--terminateEvicted          bool        Terminate evicted pods in specified namespaces.
+Defaults to true.
+--oneShot                   bool        OneShot is the specifier to run kube-pod-terminator only one time instead of
+                                        continuously running in the background periodically
+--gracePeriodSeconds        int64       Grace period to delete pods.
+Defaults to 30.
 --tickerIntervalMin         int32       Kube-pod-terminator runs as scheduled job.
 This argument is the interval of scheduled job to run.
 Defaults to 5.
 --terminatingStateMinutes   int32       Terminate stucked pods in terminating state which are more than that value.
 Defaults to 30.
 --channelCapacity           int         Channel capacity for concurrency.
 Defaults to 10.
---gracePeriodSeconds        int64       Grace period to delete pods.
-Defaults to 30.
---terminateEvicted          bool        Terminate evicted pods in specified namespaces.
-Defaults to true.
---contextTimeoutSeconds     int32       When to timeout request context while talking to apiserver.
-Defaults to 1.
 ```

 ## Installation